Looking for an efficient way to convert your images to WebP and…

 - TinyJPG and TinyPNG – only offer lossy compression, so you shouldn’t use these tools if you want to use lossless compression.

-If you need to reduce the size of hundreds or thousands of images, using cloud-based tools might not be an option because it’s difficult to upload and download that many images.
+If you need to reduce the size of hundreds or thousands of images, using cloud-based tools might not be an option because it’s difficult to upload and download many images.

 For that reason, you might prefer to use desktop software instead.
 Here are some good options: